 I have faith that with my continued path of growth and healing, both for myself and in my own healing arts practice, I will continue to soften and relax into the peace and pleasure of my own being.
 I definitely have fun and have some wonderful moments.
 I am a super proud mama of a beautiful child who I’m raising to be a strong man.

-I’m a passionate advocate for writing the worlds wrongs.
+I’m a passionate advocate for righting AND writing the worlds wrongs.
 I’m finally able to surrender and let a trustworthy man guide me into beautiful moments of sexual connection.

 It’s taken years of work though.
 That money I won with the lawsuit was blood money for sure.
 It allowed me to slowly put myself back together without needing to work for a few years.